RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 In your reference list:

-- Include the name/s of podcast host/s, followed by the producer's name, in the author position (as the authors).
+- Include the name/s of podcast host/s, followed by the producer's name.
+The producer may be a person or an organisation.

 - Place the title of the podcast episode in single inverted commas (quotation marks) and the name of the podcast series (use sentence case) in italics.

-- Specify the multimedia format after the title of the podcast episode, i.e. \[podcast\].
+- After the title, provide the format of the resource in square brackets, i.e. \[podcast\].

 - Provide the publication and access dates in day, month and year format.